mjml/activewatch/README.md

 The ```cmd``` type results in a spawned subprocess using the specified target as command and arguments.

-The ```bash``` type is like the former, but instead of an arbitrary command it simply starts /bin/bash and passes the target string as arguments.
+The ```bash``` type is like the former, but instead of an arbitrary command it simply starts /bin/bash and passes the target string as a quoted using the ```-c``` switch to execute commands within the shell.

 Target Specification